TUDelft-MUDE/2024-files/content/GA_1_3/README.md

 We recommend that you select the computers of two group members to record your work: one computer for the `Analysis.ipynb`, the other for the `Report.md`.
 To collaborate we recommend an app like WhatsApp to send text and code (_this week only!_); it is not ideal, but next week we will learn a _much_ better way to collaborate!

+## Introduction

+# Background

+There are numerous subsurface processes that give rise to observable subsidence at the surface.
+These processes can be categorized into two main categories: 'deep' subsidence and 'shallow' subsidence.
+'Deep' subsidence stems from processes occurring in the deeper subsurface layers (e.g., deeper than 0.5 kilometers below the surface).
+For instance, extracting gas from a reservoir leads to compaction of the deeper layers, which then results in subsidence of the Earth's surface.
+On the other hand, 'shallow' subsidence arises from activities within the upper layers of the subsurface.
+When the groundwater table drops, it triggers shrinkage and oxidation of organic material above the ground water level.
+Additionally, processes like consolidation and creep contribute to shallow subsidence.
+Conversely, when the groundwater level rises, a portion of the subsidence becomes reversible, as the layers swell due to the increased water content.

+In the Green Heart region in the Netherlands a lot of 'shallow' subsidence occurs.
+In the typical polder landscape the groundwater table is kept blow a certain level, causing peat layers to oxidize and shrink resulting in subsidence.
+Also, since the ground water level is highly variable over the year (due to changes in temperature and precipitation), this results in highly variable ground movements which can be quite significant.

+In the context of our assignment, we investigate the observed deformation of a recently constructed road in the <a href="https://www.groenehart.nl/the-green-heart-of-holland" target="_blank"> Green Heart</a> Region.
+It's reasonable to anticipate that when a heavy structure is built on top of a 'soft' soil layer, additional subsidence may occur due to compaction in the upper surface layers.
+Over time, as the sediment settles, this extra compaction will diminish.
+However, it is still expected to observe some up and down movement related due to changing ground water levels.

+### Data

+The input data for this assignment are two different deformation time series for a (hypothetical) road in the Green heart in the Netherlands.
+We assume that the road was built in 2016.
+We will have a look at <a href="https://en.wikipedia.org/wiki/Interferometric_synthetic-aperture_radar" target="_blank"> InSAR</a> (Interferometric Synthetic Aperture Radar) data and <a href="https://en.wikipedia.org/wiki/Satellite_navigation" target="_blank"> GNSS</a> (Global Navigation Satellite System) data.

+With InSAR we can retrieve displacements from time series of radar images.
+In this exercise we will consider displacement time series from Sentinel-1 from 2017 till 2019.
+More information on the Sentinel-1 mission can be found <a href="https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-1" target="_blank">here</a>.

+In the project repository on GitLab, you will find three data files for this assignment:
+- `gnss_observations.csv`
+- `insar_observations.csv`
+- `groundwter_levels.csv`.

+Note that all files consist of two columns, one for the dates and one for the observations.

+In the GNSS and InSAR files the observations are observed vertical displacements (units of m).
+Groundwater levels are in units of mm.

 **Once you have read everything above, continue with the `Analysis.ipynb`**